- Residency - UT Health Science Center at San Antonio (1988-1990), Podiatric Medicine & Surgery

 Lawrence A. Lavery, D.P.M., M.P.H., is a Professor in the Department of Plastic Surgery at UT Southwestern Medical Center.
-He is also the medical director of the amputation prevention program at Parkland Memorial Hospital.
+He is also the Medical Director of the Diabetic Limb Salvage (DLS) program at Parkland Memorial Hospital and works as part of the DLS team at William P. Clements Jr. University Hospital.
 Dr. Lavery’s clinic and research interests involve diabetic foot complications, infections, and wound healing.

 Dr. Lavery completed his undergraduate studies at Indiana University and then earned his medical degree at the Rosalind Franklin University of Medicine and Science, Dr. William Scholl College of Podiatric Medicine in Chicago.
 He completed a residency in podiatric medicine and surgery at the University of Texas Health Science Center in San Antonio, where he also earned a Master in Public Health.